 Check out some of these important items to include in your welcome basket to help your renters moving day go smoothly – 15 Things to Remind Your Tenants on Moving Day.

-Form a Community: If you own multiple properties in a neighborhood, or are an apartment owner, take the extra step to make each tenant feel included by hosting a block party, or other communal gathering.
+If you own multiple properties in a neighborhood or are an apartment owner, take the extra step to make each tenant feel included by hosting a block party, or another communal gathering.
 Encouraging friendships is a perfect way to make your already great tenants feel more comfortable, and to encourage your more indifferent residents to become more personally invested in the community and their homes.

-While any of these require a time or monetary investment, the opportunity to keep your best tenants and lower your vacancies is offers a return far greater than the cost of a few birthday cards, and hor d’oeuvres a few times a year.
+While many of these require a time or monetary investment, the opportunity to keep your best tenants and lower your vacancies is offers a return far greater than the cost of a few birthday cards, and hors-d’oeuvres a few times a year.

 Regardless of what you chose to do, make sure your residents know that you’re ready and available when needed, and find little ways to tell them that their relationship with you is one that you truly value.
 Who knows, maybe they’ll finally get around to changing that air filter consistently.